Cameron Maybin: Atlanta Braves

-Second stint with Detroit (2016)
+Detroit Tigers (second stint)

-On November 20, 2015, the Braves traded Maybin to the Tigers in exchange for Ian Krol and Gabe Speier.
+On November 20, 2015, the Braves traded Maybin to the Tigers for Ian Krol and Gabe Speier.
 On March 3, 2016, the Tigers announced that Maybin suffered a non-displaced fracture in his wrist that would sideline him for at least 4–6 weeks.
 The fracture occurred when Maybin was hit by a 95-mph fastball from New York Yankees pitcher Luis Severino in a spring training game.
 On May 16, 2016, Maybin was recalled by the Tigers following his rehab assignment with the Toledo Mud Hens.
 Maybin was named the American League Co-Player of the Week, along with fellow Tigers teammate Miguel Cabrera, for whom he had been traded 8 years ago, for the week of May 16–22.
 Maybin hit .600/.652/.750 with one home run, five RBIs and four stolen bases in his first six games in his second stint with the Tigers.

 On June 30, 2016, Maybin was a key player in the Tigers' dramatic eight-run ninth inning against the Tampa Bay Rays.
 With the Tigers trailing 7–2 entering the top of the ninth, Maybin led off the inning with a single, and later finished the rally with a three-run double, helping the Tigers to a 10–7 win.

 Maybin was placed on the 15-day disabled list August 4, 2016, having sprained his thumb diving for a ball in a game on August 3, 2016.
 He was activated on August 21, 2016, and started in center field against the Boston Red Sox.

 Maybin hit .315 for the 2016 Tigers, with 4 home runs, 5 triples and a team-leading 15 stolen bases, but injuries limited him to just 92 games.

-Los Angeles Angels (2017)
+Los Angeles Angels

 After the 2016 season, the Tigers traded Maybin to the Los Angeles Angels for Victor Alcántara.
 The Angels subsequently exercised the $9 million option on Maybin's contract for the 2017 season.
 On July 18, 2017, Maybin was placed on the disabled list with a MCL sprain in his right knee.
-Maybin batted .235, hit 6 home runs, stole 29 bases, and drove in 22 RBIs in 93 games with the Angels before being traded on August 31, 2017.
+Maybin batted .235, hit 6 home runs, stole 29 bases, and drove in 22 RBIs in 93 games with the Angels before being claimed off waivers by the Astros on August 31, 2017.